Episodes

 Tuesday Dec 13, 2022

-James “Jim” Capuano has logged over 30 years in the telecommunications industry.
-And he's the CEO of Horizon, a service provider with more than 125 years of telecommunications experience.
+James “Jim” Capuano has over 30 years of experience in the telecommunications industry and is the CEO of Horizon, a more than 125-year-old service provider.

-We recently asked Jim to share some of his knowledge on TeleGeography Explains the Internet.
-In this episode, we view middle mile problems and solutions from a provider perspective and discuss how the middle mile is developing in the current WAN environment.
+We recently asked Jim to share some of his knowledge on the pod.
+In this episode, we view middle-mile problems and solutions from a provider perspective and discuss how the middle mile is developing in the current WAN environment.

 Then we turn our focus to the digital divide.
 Why do we need to bridge it—and how?